 If you prick us do we not bleed?
 A shakespearean take on the the logical fallacies of anti-semitism

 In response to recent anti-Semitic incidents that have taken place in major cities across the globe, including New York, London, Paris, Jerusalem, and my hometown of Los Angeles, a quote from a 16th-century play by William Shakespeare comes to mind.
-In the first scene of the third act of Shakespeare’s play The Merchant of Venice, Shakespeare conveyed an unprecedented message for his time that can be applied to the social climate of today.
-Shylock, a primary character in the play, contends that his Judaism does not discount the biological components of his existence- the very components that tie the human species together.
+In the first scene of the third act of Shakespeare’s play, The Merchant of Venice, Shakespeare conveyed an unprecedented message for his time that can be applied to the social climate of today.
+Shylock, a primary character, contends that his Judaism does not discount the biological components of his existence—the very components that tie the human race together.
 Shylock exclaims: